GeekInTheNorth/GeekInTheNorth.github.io/_posts/2025-12-01-creating-opal-tools-in-csharp.md

 ### Adding Authentication to a Tool

 The bearer token discussed earlier is used solely to secure communication between Opal and your tool’s endpoint.
 It does not represent the identity of the Opal user.
-However, there are scenarios where your tool needs to operate in the context of the authenticated user who initiated the request.
+There may be scenarios where your tool needs to operate in the context of the authenticated user who initiated the request.
 To support this, Optimizely Opal can pass user authentication data to Opal Tools.

 At the time of writing, the only supported authentication provider is "OptiId".
 If your discovery endpoint includes a tool that references an unsupported provider, Opal will fail to process the discovery response.
 During initial tool registration, Opal provides feedback indicating that the provider is unsupported.
-However, if the tool has already been registered and you are syncing updates, Opal will return a success response but silently skip the update; something that can be quite misleading.
+If the tool has already been registered and you are syncing updates, Opal will return a success response but silently skip the update; something that can be quite misleading.

 Let’s create a new tool that requires user authentication.
-To do this, you must apply the **[OpalAuthorization]** attribute to the method, specifying the provider ("OptiId"), the scope bundle, and whether authentication is mandatory.
-The method signature should include both a custom parameters object (as in earlier examples) and an instance of **OpalToolContext**, which contains the user’s authentication data and additional request context.
+To do this, you must apply the **[OpalAuthorization]** attribute to the method, specifying the provider ("OptiId"), the scope and whether authentication is mandatory.
+The method signature should include both a custom parameters object (like the previous example) and an instance of **OpalToolContext**, which contains the user’s authentication data and additional request context.

 ```C#
 [OpalTool("test-auth")]